sak96/tauri-plugin-sharetarget/README.md

 ![NPM Downloads](https://img.shields.io/npm/dm/tauri-plugin-sharetarget-api)
 [![Documentation](https://docs.rs/tauri-plugin-sharetarget/badge.svg)](https://docs.rs/tauri-plugin-sharetarget)

 A plugin for Tauri applications to appear as a share target under Android.
-Behaviour on other platforms is indeterminate.
-It doesn't support multi-selection share at the moment.
+Desktop OSes are unsupported (they lack the feature).
+Behaviour on iOs is indeterminate.

 ## Installation
 In `src-tauri/Cargo.toml` :